Solar panel: Price

-Following to RMI, Balance-of-System (BoS) elements, this is, non-module cost of non-microinverter solar modules (as wiring, converters, racking systems and various components) make up about half of the total costs of installations.
+According to RMI, the Balance-of-System (BoS) elements -- the non-module cost of non-microinverter solar modules (as wiring, converters, racking systems and various components) -- make up about half of the total costs of installations.

 For merchant solar power stations, where the electricity is being sold into the electricity transmission network, the cost of solar energy will need to match the wholesale electricity price.
 This point is sometimes called 'wholesale grid parity' or 'busbar parity'.

 Standards

 Standards generally used in photovoltaic modules: